Multipartite quantum correlations: symplectic and algebraic geometry approach: Appendix. Group actions on symplectic manifolds. Momentum maps

 for an arbitrary phase-space function $F$.
 Using now the definitions of the fields $X_H$, $X_F$ and the Poisson brackets we have.

 hence the vector field $X_H$ determines at each point $p\in M$ the direction in which this point moves under the dynamics generated by the Hamilton function $H$.

 The momentum map appears always when a Lie group $K$ acts on a symplectic manifold preserving the symplectic structure.
 In classical mechanics this corresponds to a situations when we have a group of canonical (i.e. preserving the Poison brackets) symmetries.
-In the paper $K$ is always a connected compact semi-simple matrix Lie group, in fact a subgroup of a unitary group.
+In this paper $K$ is always a connected compact semi-simple matrix Lie group, in fact a subgroup of a unitary group.
 Let us denote the action of $K$ on $M$ by $x\mapsto\Phi_g(x)$, $x\in M$, $g\in K$.
-For each element of the Lie algebra $\xi\in\mathfrak{k} = Lie(K)$ of the group $K$ we define the \textit{fundamental vector field} $\hat {\xi}\in\chi(M)$
+For each element of the Lie algebra $\xi\in\mathfrak{k} = Lie(K)$ of the group $K$ we define the \textit{fundamental vector field} on $M$,

-where $\chi(M)$ - smooth vector fields on $M$.
 Invoking again the classical mechanical origin of the presented concepts we may call $\xi$ a generator of the one dimensional subgroup of symmetries.
-The vector field $\hat{\xi}$ at $p\in M$ points to the direction in which the phase-space point $p$ moves under the action of this one-parameter subgroup.
+The vector field $\hat{\xi}$ at $p\in M$ points in the direction in which the phase-space point $p$ moves under the action of this one-parameter subgroup.

-Under additional conditions\footnote{$K$ is semi-simple and $M$ has the trivial first de Rham cohomology group} fulfilled in all cases considered here, there is a well defined function $\mu_{\xi} $, such that $d\mu_{\xi} =\omega(\hat{\xi},\cdot)$.
+Under additional conditions\footnote{$K$ is semi-simple and $M$ has the trivial first de Rham cohomology group.} fulfilled in all cases considered here, there is a well defined function $\mu_{\xi} $, such that $d\mu_{\xi} =\omega(\hat{\xi},\cdot)$.
 Upon referring to the definitions above, we see thus that $\mu_\xi$ plays a role of a Hamilton function for the `motion' of phase-space points under the one-parameter subgroup in question, where the parameter plays a role of the time.
 In classical mechanics $\mu_xi$ would be called a generating function for the one parameter group.

 The functions $\mu_{\xi} $ can be chosen to be linear in $\xi\in\mathfrak{k}$ and thus define the unique map $\mu:M\rightarrow\mathfrak{k}^{\ast}$, where $\mathfrak{k}^{\ast}$ is the dual vector space of $\mathfrak{k}$, i.e.\ the space of linear forms on the linear space $\mathfrak{k}$.
 Hence, $\mu(x)$ is defined by $\langle\mu(x),\xi\rangle=\mu_{\xi}(x)$, where $\langle\alpha,\zeta\rangle$ denotes the action of a form $\alpha$ on a vector $\zeta$.
 The function $\mu:M\rightarrow\mathfrak{k}^{\ast}$ is is called the {\it momentum map}.